randyp/randyp.github.io/content/please-do-not-feed-the-code-monkeys/body.md

 I blame the Code Monkeys.

 Of course the Code Monkeys aren't literal demons.
-The Code Monkeys are people's base instincts and unevolved traits.
+The Code Monkeys are people's base instincts and traits.
-These instincts and traits are ill-suited for software engineering and teams, and it is through knowledge and discipline that we can nullify their influence.
+These instincts and traits are ill-suited for software engineering and team environments.
+Let's run through a few scenarios and see if any are familiar to you.

 Have you ever copy+pasted some code you didn't understand?
-Or maybe a team member was writing code they didn't understand... and you didn't help them understand?
+Or maybe a team member was writing code they didn't understand, and you didn't help them understand?
-Or have you been asked a question about some code you didn't write, you redirected the question but never learned the answer yourself?
-Or maybe someone asked you a question, and you told them they didn't need to know the answer?
+Or maybe a team member mentioned some work during your daily stand up that you didn't understand, and you didn't ask?
+Or have you ever started working on a problem without listing out a couple possible solutions because you already one solution?
 That was the Code Monkeys, who are not curious.

 Have you ever started working on a new application page without fully understanding who was going to use the page and how they were going to use it?
 Or maybe you knew who was going to use the page, but you never met them?
 And you knew how they were going to use the page because you designed the page to be used a certain way?
-Or maybe you designed a page which you never watched someone using the page?
+Or maybe you designed a page which you never watched someone use?
+Or maybe you know the current release plan is overly optimistic, but you don't say anything because the plan isn't your problem?
 That was also the Code Monkeys, who don't collaborate.

 Have you ever written a function or program that did something unexpected, and you couldn't explain what was happening?
-And you never followed up because the function wasn't important?
-Or you didn't have enough time?
-And now that code is in production...
 Or maybe you don't know what the function actually does because you did not test it?

 Also the damn Code Monkeys!
 They have no discipline.

-In short, the Code Monkeys are not a curious, collaborative, disciplined beings capable of truly great software.
+In short, the Code Monkeys are not a curious, collaborative, disciplined beings capable of great software.

 All software engineers have *fed the Code Monkeys*.
 If you have worked with me then I have seen you feed the Code Monkeys and you have seen me do the same.